DeltaCamp/notus-api/README.md

 1. User signs up and is emailed a magic link:
 POST /user
 2. User signs in with magic link.
-They browse dapps and access the dapp notification panel.
+They browse dapps and create new notifications:
-When they want to configure the dapp notifications, they click on a dapp.
-Clicking on a dapp will create a dapp user and immediately return a link to the dapp page along with a dapp user access code.
-The code can be used by the dapp to setup notifications on behalf of the user.
-POST /dapp-user
+POST /notification

 Dapp User Flow: